Federal agents raid vape retailers and distributors across the US

 By Hannah Rabinowitz, CNN

-Bensenville, Illinois (CNN) — Federal agents raided vape retailers and distributors nationwide Wednesday, seizing hundreds of thousands of illegal vapes the Justice Department says are targeted to children or members of the military.
+Bensenville, Illinois (CNN) — Federal agents raided vape retailers and distributors nationwide Wednesday, seizing over $86 million worth of illegal vapes the Justice Department says are targeted to children or members of the military.

 “The Department of Justice today is conducting a nationwide operation today to remove illicit vaping products that are being strategically distributed and sold at retailers across the country,” Attorney General Pam Bondi said at a press conference Wednesday.